hazzaaclark/ini/README.md

 # ini
-a simple iteration of an ini parser
+a simple integration of an ini parser